Frequently Asked Questions about Internships

 Q: HOW LONG DOES AN INTERNSHIP/CO-OP LAST?

 The length of an internship/co-op depends on many factors.
-It can be a short 5-6 week experience, or it can be a lengthier 2 year experience, alternating being school semesters and working full-time.
+It can be a short 5-6 week experience, or it can be a lengthier 2 year experience, alternating between school semesters and working full-time.
 Click here for more info: Internships/Co-ops

 Q: WHEN IS THE BEST TIME OF YEAR TO DO AN INTERNSHIP?

-There is not a "best" time of year – it may depend on the employer's work requirements, the student's preferences, or may be somewhat pre-determined by academic major course requirements (e.g. if a course is required for graduation and is only offered at certain times during the academic year, it may be impossible to participate in an internship or co-op and take the required class at the same time if the course is only offered on campus).
-While students may prefer to (or must) work during the summer, related internship/co-op experiences may be available throughout the school year, and the chances of "landing" a great internship/co-op experience may actually be better during the regular school year rather than summer, as the competition for available positions is usually less during the regular semesters.
+There is not a "best" time of year – it may depend on the employer's work requirements, your preferences, or may be somewhat pre-determined by academic major course requirements (e.g. if a course is required for graduation and is only offered at certain times during the academic year, it may be impossible to participate in an internship or co-op and take the required class at the same time if the course is only offered on campus).
+While some students may prefer to (or must) work during the summer, related internship/co-op experiences may be available throughout the school year, and the chances of "landing" a great internship/co-op experience may actually be better during the regular school year rather than summer, as the competition for available positions is usually less during the regular semesters.

 Q. HOW DO I FIND OUT ABOUT OBTAINING COURSE CREDIT?